Interim President and CEO

-Ryan Smith is our Chief Operating Officer, helping make the vision of Graphite a reality.
+Ryan Smith is our Interim President and CEO, helping to make the vision of Graphite a reality.
 He is constantly looking to transform the way patients experience healthcare, finding new ways to apply digital capabilities and leveraging integrated technology and data intelligence.

 Ryan’s vision for transformation extends from the landscape of his backyard to the mountains of healthcare.
 He tirelessly works to design and improve, whether it be a patch of earth or a program patch.
 Ryan has been nationally and internationally recognized as a CIO, with over 25 years experience in information technology.
 Prior to Graphite, Ryan was CIO of Intermountain, where he oversaw information technology across the Intermountain enterprise; and before that, he was SVP and executive advisor at Health Catalyst, where he advised healthcare executives on enterprise data and digital strategies.
 He was previously SVP and CIO at Banner Health, one of the nation’s largest not-for-profit healthcare systems, where he helped create the organization’s recognized digital business capabilities.